apache/spark/docs/streaming-programming-guide.md

 </div>
 </div>

-Another parameter that should be considered is the receiver's blocking interval, which is determined by the [configuration parameter](configuration.html#spark-streaming) `spark.streaming.blockInterval`.
+Another parameter that should be considered is the receiver's block interval, which is determined by the [configuration parameter](configuration.html#spark-streaming) `spark.streaming.blockInterval`.
 For most receivers, the received data is coalesced together into blocks of data before storing inside Spark's memory.
 The number of blocks in each batch